Save up to $50 each month*

 Save MORE than $50 each month*

-*Most privately insured patients will be covered for 100% of their copay, up to $50 per prescription.
+*For patients using insurance, this savings card covers up to $50 each month on your copay.
 For patients not using insurance, this card will cover $50 or more per prescription.
 Specific amount will be applied at the pharmacy.

 You must present the savings card to your pharmacist, along with your insurance card (if applicable) and a valid prescription for SUBOXONE Film to receive your savings off of each SUBOXONE Film prescription (minimum of 14 films).
+When you use this card, you are certifying that you understand the program rules, regulations, and terms and conditions.
 Only one prescription per month.
-Offer expires 6/30/2014.
-You may take advantage of only one savings program from Reckitt Benckiser Pharmaceuticals, Inc. at any one time.
-This offer is not valid for SUBOXONE Film prescriptions covered under Medicare, Medicaid, TRICARE, or other federal or state assistance programs.
+Offer expires 12/31/2014.
+You may take advantage of only one savings program from Reckitt Benckiser Pharmaceuticals Inc. at any one time.
+By using this card, you certify that you will not seek reimbursement for the value received from this card from any third-party payers, including a flexible spending account or healthcare savings account.
+You are not eligible if your prescriptions are paid by any state or federally funded health insurance, including, but not limited to Medicare, Medicaid, Medigap, VA, DOD, TriCare, or where prohibited by law.
 Patients enrolled in any SUBOXONE product patient assistance program are not eligible to receive this offer.
 Void where prohibited by law, taxed or otherwise restricted.
-The selling, purchasing, trading or counterfeiting of savings cards is prohibited by law.
+The selling, purchasing, trading, or counterfeiting of savings cards is prohibited by law.
 Offer valid only at participating pharmacies in the US.
-Reckitt Benckiser Pharmaceuticals, Inc. reserves the right to rescind, revoke or amend this offer without notice.
+Reckitt Benckiser Pharmaceuticals Inc. reserves the right to rescind, revoke, or amend this offer without notice.

 Your offer has its own unique ID number.
-You can't transfer it or provide a copy to another person; only you can use it.
+You can’t transfer it or provide a copy to another person; only you can use it.
+If you lose your offer before the first time you use it, simply print or download a new copy at Suboxone.com and bring it to the pharmacy.
 Patients are encouraged to call OPUS Health at 1-877-678-7493 with any questions.

 Do not take SUBOXONE® (buprenorphine and naloxone) Sublingual Film (CIII) if you are allergic to buprenorphine or naloxone as serious negative effects, including anaphylactic shock, have been reported.